-Any employee of Jackson State University may donate a portion of his or her earned personal leave or major medical leave to another employee of the University who is suffering from a catastrophic injury or illness, as defined in Section 25-3-91 of the Mississippi Code of 1972, or to another employee who has a member of his or her immediate family who is suffering from a catastrophic injury or illness, in accordance with the following:
+Any employee of Jackson State University may donate a portion of his or her earned personal leave or major medical leave to another employee of the University who is suffering from a catastrophic injury or illness, or to an employee who has a member of his or her immediate family who is suffering from a catastrophic injury or illness.
+Immediate family members under this policy are defined as spouse, parent (includes spouse), brother, sister, child, step-child, step-parents (includes spouse).